 Drone operations are increasingly using AI to automate processes and reduce operational costs.
 An example of this is using object recognition in drone data to quickly identify objects of interest in images.
 GLOBHE had a long history of using AI to automate processes.
 We have our own algorithm that allows us to automatically detect and count selected objects after the flight.
 Recently, we worked with Arboair to automatically detect infected trees through drone images and by using their tree algorithm.
 It has been incredibly profitable to combine drones with AI to detect these infected trees.
 This project was performed 80% faster and 60% cheaper than by using the traditional methods of manual inspection.
 And there are many other examples of how we can combine AI and drone data to benefit society and reduce costs.

 What about data safety and privacy?

 There are lots of laws that govern data capture and spread both in Europe and Sweden.
-The Swedish law is clear in terms of not allowing drones to fly near people and we at GLOBHE are very strict about not allowing our pilots to perform missions if this rule cannot be respected, both in Sweden and abroad.
+The Swedish law is clear in terms of not allowing drones to fly near people and we at GLOBHE are very strict about not allowing our drone operators to perform missions if this rule cannot be respected, both in Sweden and abroad.
 As such, drone images do not typically include people unless otherwise permitted.
 In addition, the law also states that no recording of private properties can be performed without the approval of the landowners, which we also take into account during our drone operations.
 This means that the AI models developed based on drone imagery are respecting individual privacy.
 Unlike algorithms used in social media, the algorithms used in AI and drones do not affect people’s choices directly but improve the quality of life and the environment, and as such improve people’s lives.

 In part II we will go more in detail about how we can train models to build algorithms and explain how machine learning works in object detection in drone images.